-Eosinophilic esophagitis (EoE) is an inflammation of the esophagus (the tube connecting the mouth to the stomach) caused by a specific white blood cell – the eosinophil.
-Nearly three quarters of affected cases occur in white males; and the number of people affected is about 1 in 10,000 (but health officials think this number is underreported).
+Eosinophilic esophagitis is an inflammation (swelling) of the esophagus (the tube connecting the mouth to the stomach), caused by a specific white blood cell (the eosinophil).
+The number of people affected is about 1 in 10,000 (though health officials think this number is underreported).
+Nearly three-quarters of cases occur in white males.
 This is a relatively newly recognized disease that has been increasingly diagnosed in adults and children over the past decade.

 What are the symptoms of eosinophilic esophagitis?

-Patients with eosinophilic esophagitis may experience symptoms such as heartburn, regurgitation, chest pain and difficulty swallowing.
-Adolescents and adults with eosinophilic esophagitis frequently complain of intermittent swallowing problems; infants and young children may develop feeding disorders leading to poor weight gain.
-In a small number of cases, eosinophilic esophagitis leads to the development of an extremely narrowed esophagus and occasionally food may get stuck in the esophagus and require emergency removal.
+Patients with eosinophilic esophagitis may have symptoms such as heartburn, regurgitation, chest pain, and trouble swallowing.
+Adolescents and adults with eosinophilic esophagitis will complain of having swallowing problems from time to time.
+Infants and young children may develop feeding disorders, leading to poor weight gain.
+In a small number of cases, eosinophilic esophagitis leads to the development of an extremely narrowed esophagus.
+As a result, food may get stuck in the esophagus and may need emergency removal.

 How is eosinophilic esophagitis diagnosed?

 Currently, eosinophilic esophagitis is diagnosed by upper endoscopy and biopsy.
 The endoscopy sometimes reveals rings, white plaques (patches), or grooves in the esophagus.
-However, eosinophilic esophagitis may be present even if the esophagus looks normal.
+However, the patient may have eosinophilic esophagitis even if the esophagus looks normal.
 That is why biopsy samples are taken.
-Biopsy samples look for an overabundance of eosinophils in the esophageal tissue.
-Sometimes multiple biopsies may need to be taken.
+Biopsy samples look for an extremely large number of eosinophils in the esophageal tissue.
+Sometimes several biopsies may need to be taken.